 Benign cystic teratomas (dermoid cysts): These tumors usually develop from all three layers of tissue in the embryo (called germ cell layers).
 All organs form from these tissues.
 Thus, teratomas may contain tissues from other structures, such as nerve, glandular, and skin tissues.

 Fibromas: These tumors are solid masses composed of connective tissue (the tissues that hold structures together).
 Fibromas are slow-growing and are usually less than 3 inches (about 7 centimeters) in diameter.
 They usually occur on only one side.

 Cystadenomas: These fluid-filled cysts develop from the surface of the ovary and contain some tissue from glands in the ovaries.

-Most functional cysts and noncancerous tumors do not cause any symptoms.
-Sometimes women have irregular periods and spotting.
+Most functional cysts and noncancerous ovarian tumors do not cause any symptoms.
 Occasionally, the pelvic area aches, or pain occurs during sexual intercourse.